Graduate Certificate in Comparative Effectiveness Research

 - Understand appreciate, and perhaps be involved in policy discussions around implementing the results of CER studies at the local, regional and national levels.

-Within the CER Certificate there are three opportunities:
+Within the CER Certificate there are two opportunities:

 - Enroll to complete the course work for the Certficate;